 Keep the following in mind when you create hosted feature layer views:

 - You can only make schema changes, such as adding or removing a field, to the primary hosted feature layer.
-Any views that exist of the primary hosted feature layer will inherit these schema changes.
+Any existing dependent views inherit these schema changes from the primary hosted feature layer.

 - Usage is tracked separately for hosted feature layer views; however, feature storage is not charged for feature layer views.
 Storage is only charged for the primary hosted feature layer from which the view was created.

 - Hosted feature layer views and the hosted feature layers from which they are created must have the same owner.
 To reassign ownership, the administrator must change ownership on the hosted feature layer; ownership of the layers' views also change.